gridlab-d/gridlab-d/models/ieee123/README.md

 If you wish to run in real-time, you should comment out the STARTTIME and STOPTIME definitions in `config/local.glm`.

-If you are saving data to a MySQL data, the you enable MySQL by setting `MYSQL_ENABLE=on`.
+If you are saving data to a MySQL data, the you enable MySQL by uncommenting `MYSQL_ENABLE=on`.

 To run the simulation, do the following: